 Live Honey Bee Removal

-If we can get to a swarm and remove or flush it out of its new home within the first couple of days then that will save on considerable expense and disruption.
-If the same honey bee swarm is to be removed later costs will likely escalate.
+If we can get to a swarm and remove or flush it out of its new home within the first couple of days then that will save on considerable expense and disruption later.

 Many swarm collectors when giving out advice about swarms in chimneys will say “leave the swarm be” and “it will probably leave of its own accord”.
 Please be advised this is very poor advice and most probably given because they don’t want to say that removing them is beyond their skill set, so give you these false statements using them as poorly thought out get out clauses.

-For bees that have only recently arrived in a chimney or some other part of a property we advise removing them as quickly as possible, preferably within the first 5 days of arrival.
+For bees that have only recently arrived in a chimney or some other part of a property we advise removing them as quickly as possible, preferably within the first couple of days of arrival, even then it can take a couple of hours along with specialist access equipment.

 Honey bees will build their hive very quickly, they can build 20 litres or more of comb in a 3 week period (this is like hanging 10 2 litre bottles of milk out in a row).
 If they arrive in April or May you can expect to find more than five times that in situ at the end of summer.
 Once the bees have a chance to bring in propolis (tree sap), and the queen has produced a complete brood cycle (21 days from the laying of an egg), the complete complement of the pheromones of the hive will be ingrained in the structure acting as a strong attractant for years to come; so the quicker they can be removed the better.